Pcdejong/Datalogic-Android-Stage/README.md

 # Surelock/Surefox settings file (4.3)
 Automatic copy and import of Surelock and Surefox Settings file into the device.
 (Removed in 4.9 and reverted to the autoimport function)

+# Surelock autostart (5.0)
+When you change the "SurelockRun" parameter to TRUE Surelock will be automaticly started at the end.

 # Fixed ip adress (4.4)
 With this function it is possible to configure a fixed ip-address (beta function)